Skip to content

 Xh’unei, Lance A. Twitchell, is associate professor of Alaska Native Languages at the University of Alaska Southeast.

-Yaayuk Bernadette Alvanna-Stimpfle, Chair - Inupiaq
+Yaayuk Bernadette Alvanna-Stimpfle, Vice-Chair - Inupiaq

 Yaayuk Bernadette Alvanna-Stimpfle